-Concordia Academy participates in The London Borough of Havering's fair access protocol.
-For a copy of Havering's fair access protocol, please visit - Havering Fair Access Protocol
+Concordia Academy participates in the London Borough of Havering fair access protocol.
+For a copy of London Borough of Havering fair access protocol, please visit:

 Policy Review

 The Admissions Policy will be reviewed annually or sooner, taking into account any legislative changes and the latest guidance issued by the DfE.